pkp/ojs-user-guide/en/users-and-roles.md

 - *Series Editors* and *Journal Assistants* can access only those parts of the [Editorial Workflow](editorial-workflow) assigned to their role (see below).

 In addition to the permission levels, you can restrict some roles to particular stages of the [Editorial Workflow](editorial-workflow).
 This is useful for professional assistants such as copy editors or layout managers who may assist during one or two stages of the workflow.

+## <a name="notify"></a> Notify

+If an Administrator has enabled "Bulk Emails" under [Site Settings](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration#site-settings), you will see a Notify tab.
+You can use this tab to [email all users in a role](https://docs.pkp.sfu.ca/learning-ojs/en/users-and-roles#email-users).

 ## <a name="site-access"></a> Site Access Options